tchitchek-lab/CytoCompare/README.md

 biocLite("flowUtils",suppressUpdates=TRUE)
 ```

-Alternatively, the `install.requiredpackages()` function of the CytoCompare package can be used to install these packages.

 CytoCompare is available on [GitHub](https://github.com/), at https://github.com/tchitchek-lab/CytoCompare.
 Its installation can be done via the `devtools` package using the following commands:

 ```r